-Mineview in the Sky
+Mineview in the Sky (Gone)

 This romantically-titled attraction is in fact a viewing platform on a hill that overlooks a part of the abandoned Rouchleau open pit iron mine.
 At 450 feet deep and three miles long, the pit is a kind of mini-Grand Canyon, and signs explain that your vantage point was once enjoyed only by the privileged pit foremen.